michaeljgoodman/Dumpulator-IDA/README.md

 This will emulate the chosen call address, pass your assigned arguments, and output the passed addresses as strings if possible

+## Limitations
+If you right click the variable within the function call line, you'll get the wrong address, so you have to be selecting it directly by clicking through to it.

+Additionally, I haven't yet coded this to support stack variables.
+I will need to confirm how that is coded with dumpulator, before I try and impliment.

+*The biggest limitation is that that's insanely buggy*

 ## Future Work
 I feel that this could be more dynamic, and there are a lot more options and scenarios to account for than the basic string decryption POC.